Using SQL Blocks

 You can only query one datasource at a time.
 To join across multiple datasources, see the "Querying and Joining Dataframes" section below.

 If you are familiar with SQL, this is the most flexible way to retrieve data.
 First, select your datasource from the dropdown.
-The input field will autofill with a basic SELECT *
+The input field will autofill with a basic `SELECT *` query, providing a quick overview of the table contents.
+Modify the query as needed or run it as-is.

 To execute your query, press **Shift + Enter** or click the **Run** button on the right.
 After a few seconds, a table displaying your results will appear below the input field.
 This table is referred to as a **Dataframe**.